Roulette is one of the oldest casino games there is, having been around since at least the 17th century.

 While the rules in this online roulette version work similar to the European one, the additional double zero leads to a much higher house edge.

-MOST EFFECTIVE ROULETTE STRATEGIES
+TOP ROULETTE STRATEGIES

 Online roulette, like all other casino games, is a game of chance and there is no way for you to determine or influence the outcome.
 However, a number of popular online roulette strategies have been developed over the years, which we will explain in the section below.